-Enquiries that cannot be responded to onsite within ten minutes, and written or email enquiries, may be referred to our research enquiry service.
+Enquiries that cannot be responded to on the phone within ten minutes, and written or email enquiries, may be referred to our distanct enquiry service ‘Ask a Librarian’.

 Depending on the nature of the enquiry, this service provides:

-- a list of the resources librarians have consulted to respond to your enquiry
+- a list of the resources that librarians have consulted to respond to your enquiry

 - guidance on the most appropriate information resources for you to continue with your own research.

-Where copies of documents are an outcome of the research, a charge may be levied.
-We will inform you if this is necessary as part of the response process.
+Where copies of documents are an outcome of the research, there may be a charge for the reproduction of the documents.
+We will let you know the charge before we do the work.